 If your classes don’t tire you out too much, heading down to a pub trivia night after class can be one of the best ways to cement new friendships.
 There’s plenty of trivia nights to choose from, no matter which campus you’re studying at.

 From the Royal Botanical Gardens by the Harbour, to the Chang Lai Yuan Chinese Gardens in Western Sydney, relaxing in some of Sydney’s parks is the best antidote to a stressful semester.
 Plus, while Bondi and Coogee are famous for a reason, exploring some of the beaches off the tourist track is definitely worth it.

 Sydney Ideas brings together leading thinkers from around the world to the University of Sydney – and most of the events are free.
-Held on campus, the talks range from physics and philosophy to literature and law, so whatever your interest, there’ll be something up your alley.
+Held on campus and online, the talks range from physics and philosophy to literature and law, so whatever your interest, there’ll be something up your alley.

 Whether you’re just keen to watch some free comedy or music, or you’re eager to jump up on stage, there's something for everyone.
 Check out free live music, or if you're feeling adventurous, go along to an open mic night.
-The Tudor Hotel in Redfern runs free comedy every Thursday, and there are loads of other open mic nights all over Sydney.
+There are loads of open mic nights all over Sydney.

 Sydney has plenty of options when it comes to free sport and fitness, whether you want to watch or participate.
 You can find free table tennis at Ultimo and running clubs all over Sydney.
 If you feel like something a bit more zen, try a free meditation class.